 St George Church

 Located just nearby, discover the St George Church which was built in the 10th century.
-This impressive religious building welcome visitors with beautiful wall mosaics but not only, as the surprising part remains its main dome supported by pink marble pillars – a beautiful piece of art!
+This impressive religious building welcome visitors with beautiful wall mosaics but not only, as the surprising part remains its main dome supported by pink pillars – a beautiful piece of art!

 For those staying a bit longer, explore some unusual places in Cairo